harwee/Vanderpol-Oscillator/readme.txt

+Vanderpol Oscillator
-Project 1 of SDES course
+Project 1 of Software Development for Engineers and Scientists

+By
-By Sri Harsha Gangisetty
+Sri Harsha Gangisetty
+130010051